 All option awards to our employees, including executive officers, and to our directors are awarded at the grant date closing price of our stock on The NASDAQ Global Market.
 We do not have any program, plan or obligation that requires us to grant equity compensation on specified dates, although we usually make annual grants to existing officers and employees during the first quarter of each fiscal year and to new hires upon commencement of their employment.
 Authority to make equity grants to non-executive employees rests with our compensation and stock option committee and with respect to executive officers the committee makes recommendations to the full board of directors for final approval.
-The committee does consider recommendations of the Chief Executive Officer in all such decisions, except for compensation of the Chief Executive Officer.
+The committee does consider recommendations of the Chief Executive Officer.